Pull to refresh

 Overview

 Japan opened its first bullet train in 1964.
-Sixty years later, the United States has yet to operate a single line that meets the international threshold for high-speed rail.
-On April 22, 2024, Brightline West broke ground in Las Vegas on a 218-mile route designed to change that, with electric trains running up to 200 miles per hour between the Strip and the Los Angeles suburbs.
+Sixty years later, the U.S. still has no line meeting the international high-speed rail threshold.
+On April 22, 2024, Brightline West broke ground in Las Vegas on a 218-mile route for electric trains running up to 200 mph between the Strip and the Los Angeles suburbs.

 Why it matters